NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 ```

 Notice that all animals must have a name, but only cats have a color.
-Try the above without calling super and note any differences!
+Try the above without calling `super`, and note any differences!

 ### Intermediate topics